Professional Learning Community (P.L.C.)

 Before-School Programing on P.L.C.
 Wednesdays

 For families that are in critical need for care during late start, we will provide supervision at Alaiedon, Steele, North Aurelius, and Mason Middle School on "delayed start" Wednesdays.
-Parents may bring their student(s) to school between 7:30 am and 9:40 am (there is only a 7:30 am to 8:40 am option for the middle school).
+Parents may bring their student(s) to school between 7:30 a.m. and no later than 8:45 a.m.
 Students participate in learning focused activities, under the supervision of paraprofessional staff.
 Learning focused activities include Computer Lab Educational Support, Homework Help, Art, Independent Reading, Story Time, Math Games, etc.

 Kids' Clubhouse on P.L.C.
 Wednesdays

 On P.L.C.
 Wednesdays only, the 3 and 5 day Kids' Clubhouse morning program is extended by 1 hour at no additional cost, and students are transported to their buildings 1 hour later than the usual time.
 There isn't a Wednesday morning only option.

 Transportation on P.L.C.
 Wednesdays

 Buses run one hour later on P.L.C.
 Wednesdays.
 These times are reflected in the bus schedule that is sent to parents prior to the beginning of the school year.

 P.L.C.
 Wednesday Schedules and Extracurricular Programs

 Students at the secondary level attend all of their classes, and elementary students receive instruction in all core subjects on P.L.C.
 Wednesdays within the shortened day.
 Students are released at the normal time, they receive both breakfast and lunch, and all after-school extracurricular programs run as normal.